 - Keep an open mind.
 Be willing to look at things from unique and even seemingly impossible angles.
 Some of the most “impossible” ideas are the ones that will have the biggest payoff in the end.

 Adapting to a culture of innovation doesn't happen overnight.
 Change the outlook of each employee, from upper management down the line.
 Over time, however, you'll discover that embracing these creative concepts becomes easier and more natural.

 Open Lines of Communication

 Since you understand your organization's culture, you also understand where there are barriers to communication throughout your organization.
 Each employee should feel confident sharing their ideas and thoughts with upper-level management.
 Your business needs open communication across every level in order to facilitate problem-solving, creativity, and innovation.

 - Institute an open-door policy.
 Executives and leaders across the company should keep the doors to their offices open in order to encourage drop-in conversations.

 - Encourage active participation in online forums.

 - Regularly speak with employees to help open the doors to future communication.

-- Create a culture in which employees acknowledge ownership of a stake in the company and its success—one where they care about what is going on around them and work to make things better for the company as a whole.
+- Create a culture in which employees acknowledge the ownership of a stake in the company and its success—one where they care about what is going on around them and work to make things better for the company.

 Make Necessary Tools Accessible